NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 -- etc to # of depths entered
 ```

-The weather converter program can use a full year weather data file to calculate “undisturbed” ground temperatures based on temperatures.
+The weather converter program can use a full year weather data file to calculate "undisturbed" ground temperatures based on temperatures.
 Since an important part of soil heat transfer includes soil properties such as conductivity, density and specific heat AND these cannot be calculated from simple weather observations, this header record is provided primarilyfor user information.
 However, with the FC construction option, these are automatically selected (.5 depth) for use if the user does not include values in the Site:GroundTemperature:FcfactorMethod object.

-As noted in the statistics report, the “undisturbed” ground temperatures calculated by the weather converter should not be used in building losses but are appropriate to be used in the GroundTemperatures:Surface and GroundTemperatures:Deep objects.
+As noted in the statistics report, the "undisturbed" ground temperatures calculated by the weather converter should not be used in building losses but are appropriate to be used in the GroundTemperatures:Surface and GroundTemperatures:Deep objects.
 The reasoning (for building losses) is that these values are too extreme for the soil under a conditioned building.
 For best results, use the Slab or Basement program described in this document to calculate custom monthly average ground temperatures (see the Ground Heat Transfer section).
 This is especially important for residential applications and very small buildings.
 If one of these ground temperature preprocessors is not used, for typical commercial buildings in the USA, a reasonable default value is 2C less than the average indoor space temperature.

 ```idd
 HOLIDAYS/DAYLIGHT SAVING,